luiscruz/course_sustainableSE/2026/p1_measuring_software/g12_comparing_threading.md

 # Results
 After running all the tests the following plots can be made:

+The first plot shows the average power consumption for the null measurements.
+The mean power over 28 runs (2 were left out as outliers) shows that the device uses around 2.2 W when in an idle state.

 ![null](img/g12_comparing_threading/null.png "Null Measurements")

+This second plot shows the programs total energie consumption in Joules, for each experiment with different amounts of threads.
+For each experiment around 0 to 3 measurements were labeled as outliers and were left out from this plot.
+As already mentioned using more threads for computations also speeds up the process.
+To still be able to compare the experiments, we want to isolate the energy consumption of the program itself.
+To do this we subtract the found background power consuption (2.2 W) multiplied by the time it took each measurement to run:
+$J_{program} = J_{total} - P_{null} * \Delta t$

 ![energy](img/g12_comparing_threading/energy_plot.png "Total energy consumption")

+Interestingly using more threads clearly reduces the total energy consumption.
+This means that parallelizing a program will not only speed up the run time, but can also reduce the total energy it will consume.
+We however have to keep in mind that this does not mean that the program draws less power.
+On the contrary, the third plot shows that using more threads increases the power usage of the program:

 ![power](img/g12_comparing_threading/power_plot.png "Average power consumption")

+This indicates that when continuously running a multi-threaded program as opposed a single threaded program, will use a lot more energy.
+Only when running the program a (small) finite amount of times it will be beneficial for the energy consumption to use multiple threads compared to a single one.

 # Statistical analysis of the results